tsfpga/tsfpga/doc/sphinx/registers.rst

    :caption: ddr_buffer header
    :language: C

-It provides to methods for usage: A struct that can be memory mapped, or address definitions that can be offset a base address.
+It provides two methods for usage: A struct that can be memory mapped, or address definitions that can be offset a base address.
 For the addresses, array registers use a macro with an array index argument.